amr-yasser226/Ambulance-Management-System-DSA/README.md

    ```

 2. **Compile and run the project**:
-   Depending on the language you're using (e.g., Python, C++), the steps to compile and run will differ.
+   Depending on the language you're using (e.g., C++), the steps to compile and run will differ.
 Include specific instructions based on your team's implementation.

    Example for C++:
    ```bash